Generic selectors

 Rob: Was it cooked?

 Jonathan: I’m getting to that!
 It was raw prawn.
-And it had been sprinkled with ants from the Nagano Forest, which is north of Tokyo a couple of hours, and it’s very dense.
+And it had been sprinkled with ants from the Nagano Forest, which is north of Tokyo, a couple of hours away, and it’s very dense.
 And the people there are quite indigenous, but it was Japan.
 It’s very, very traditional.

 And then you bit into it.
-It was—its life expired in your mouth– and it was sweet and it was indescribable texture because it was also the idea that the prawn was trying to escape.
+It was—its life expired in your mouth and it was sweet and it had an indescribable texture because it was also the idea that the prawn was trying to escape.
 These prawns aren’t necessarily the most intelligent creatures on earth.
 But one thing that every animal is hard-wired with is the desire not to be eaten.
 And you are going against this.
-So in a way it was sort of a spiritual moment and also an off-putting one, and I sort of thought that I’d never do it again.
+So in a way, it was sort of a spiritual moment and also an off-putting one, and I sort of thought that I’d never do it again.

 There was one a little later in the meal.
-Cuttlefish that had been—live cuttlefish which is like a squid– which had been cut into something resembling soba noodles, which is very popular in Japan.
-It had been served like soba on a bamboo mat and it was flavored with a huge quantity of, I guess you’d call them rotted cuttlefish guts.
+Cuttlefish that had been—live cuttlefish, which is like a squid– had been cut into something resembling soba noodles, which is very popular in Japan.
+It had been served like soba on a bamboo mat, and it was flavored with a huge quantity of, I guess you’d call them, rotted cuttlefish guts.

 Rob: Rotted cuttlefish guts?

 Jonathan: They were fermented or aged.
-And [Chef Rene Redzepi] had been to Japan a year earlier and he’d done this, he’s been aging it some place but apparently people had been complaining about the smell.
+And [Chef Rene Redzepi] had been to Japan a year earlier, and he’d done this, he’s been aging it somewhere, but people had been complaining about the smell.

-And he served this with like a little cup of, again, always with the woods, served like a spruce tea, ice cold, lying on top of which was two inches of rose petals, pink, very fragrant rose petals.
+And he served this with like a little cup of, again, always with the woods, served like a spruce tea, ice cold, lying on top of which were two inches of rose petals, pink, very fragrant rose petals.
 And you ate the cuttlefish—or you picked up the cuttlefish and you dipped it into the fluid.
-You put the roses on it and then you ate it.
+You put the roses on it, and then you ate it.

-There was this smell, this putrescent smell and there was this smell—the smell of beautiful flowers and you kept going back and forth, which is beautiful, which is ugly, which are you supposed to eat, which are you not supposed to eat?
+There was this smell, this putrescent smell, and there was the smell of beautiful flowers, and you kept going back and forth, which is beautiful, which is ugly, which are you supposed to eat, which are you not supposed to eat?
 Which is sublime and which is shit?

-And then when you finish eating the dish, then you picked up the bowl and you drank it and that’s sort of the beautiful flowery essence had been imbued with the umami and the stink of the cuttlefish guts, and it all became one thing.
-And as a lot of the dishes that I liked the best, it was a dish that didn’t really exist until you acted on it.
+And then when you finish eating the dish, you pick up the bowl and you drink it, and that’s sort of the beautiful flowery essence that has been imbued with the umami and the stink of the cuttlefish guts, and it all becomes one thing.
+And as a lot of the dishes that I liked the best it was dishes that didn’t exist until you acted on it.

-You never knew quite where you stood in relation to the fish.
-And I’m not sure where this is going, except that I think you were talking about something being really weird and really upsetting, and it’s so all about cultural context.
+You never knew quite where you stood on the fish.
+And I’m not sure where this is going, except that I think you were talking about something being weird and upsetting, and it’s so all about cultural context.
 What one culture finds delicious, the other finds upsetting.
-And I was also in Japan at the height of the season for this food—speaking of cod ends—called shirako, which is cod sperm.
+And I was also in Japan at the height of the season for this food, the peak of cod eggs, called shirako, which is cod sperm.

 And everywhere we went, there was shirako.
 You went through the Tsukiji Fish Market.
 There were giant crates of shirako everywhere you went.